Download the PHP package jerome/matrix without Composer

 Latest Version on Packagist Tests Lint CodeQL PHPStan PHP Version License Total Downloads GitHub Stars

-Matrix is a PHP library that brings asynchronous, non-blocking functionality to PHP, inspired by JavaScript's async/await syntax.
-With Matrix, you can handle asynchronous tasks and manage concurrency using promises and a simple, intuitive API.
+Matrix is a PHP library that brings event-driven, asynchronous programming to PHP, inspired by JavaScript's async/await syntax.
+Built on top of ReactPHP's event loop, Matrix makes it easier to write non-blocking I/O operations and manage concurrency with a simple, intuitive API.

 Why Choose Matrix?